-Did you know there are over 1000 sites of Aboriginal culture and heritage in the areas of Sydney known as Ku-ring-gai, North Sydney, Lane Cove, Willoughby, Strathfield and the Northern Beaches Council?
+Did you know there are over 1000 sites of Aboriginal culture and heritage in the local government areas of Sydney known as Ku-ring-gai, North Sydney, Lane Cove, Willoughby, Strathfield and the Northern Beaches Councils?

 Many of these sites are found in the cliffs and crags of the Hawkesbury Sandstone rock formations that make up much of the wider Sydney area.